+First off lets start by saying there are some big mistakes to avoid.
 Once you have the data, you need a uniform way to create the personas.
 This is done with the buyer template.
 You can make your own or you can use one of the many templates available online.

 Personas, although somewhat fictional, should read as in depth as a military dossier.
 You’re creating a physical and psychological placeholder so you can put yourself in their shoes.
 With this in mind, your buyer persona template should at least include the following.